Is It Hard to Get a Personal Loan? Here’s What You Should Know

 Is It Harder to Get a Personal Loan From a Bank or Private Lender?

-Generally speaking, it may be more difficult to get a personal loan from a bank than a private lender — but your best bet is to compare a variety of personal loans and see where you’ll get the best interest rate for your financial situation.
+Generally speaking, it may be more difficult to get a personal loan from a bank than a private lender — but your best bet is to shop around and compare a variety of personal loan options, then see where you’ll get the best interest rate.

-Here are the basic differences between getting a personal loan from a bank and a private lender, at a glance:
+Here are the basic differences between getting a personal loan from a bank versus a private lender at a glance:

 Bank